 -

-Act early using real-time supplier data
+Act early using real-time supplier and ecosystem data

 -